ShannaSmith/Whack-A-Mole/README.md

 ![whackAMoleEndGame](https://user-images.githubusercontent.com/87396782/160042776-33016a9a-86a8-4e74-866e-ff6d7e708642.jpeg)

 ## Technologies Used
   **ECMAScript (JavaScript)6**, **HTML5**, **CSS3**

 ## Getting Started
 1. Click  https://ShannaSmith.github.io/Whack-A-Mole or copy and paste the link into your browser and then Press the 'Enter/Return' key on your keyboard
-2. click the 'start button , located at the left bottom of the screen, to begin the game
+2. Click the 'start button , located at the left bottom of the screen, to begin the game
-3. click the 'Music' button located at the bottom of the screen, to turn on background music ( default is off)
+3. Click the 'Music' button located at the bottom of the screen, to turn on background music ( default is off)
-4. click the unmute speaker symbol, located at the lower right bottom of the screen, to turn on the sound effect
+4. Click the unmute speaker symbol, located at the lower right bottom of the screen, to turn on the sound effect (default is off)
 5. To replay click the 'start' button
+6. Enjoy the game!

 ## Planned Future Enhancements
-* Add levels of difficulty (beginner, Intermediate, Advanced) Increasing the speed that moles moves from circle.
+* Add levels of difficulty (beginner, Intermediate, Advanced) Increasing the speed that moles move from circles.
 * Add state to track the player's highest score.